tsamardzic/nlp_intro/README.md

 ### Options for how to used LLMs

 - Fine-tuning: pre-trained LLM + main model (e.g. classifier), all weights updated with the main model's loss
-- Continued training: pre-trained LLM + main LM, all weigths updated with the main LM loss
+- Continued training: pre-trained LLM + main LM, all weights updated with the main LM loss
-- Zero-shot: only pre-trained LLM performing tha main task
+- Zero-shot: only pre-trained LLM performing the main task
-- Cross-lingial transfer: pre-trained multilingual LLM + fine-tuning or continued training or zero-shot on the target language, variant: pretrained monolingual LMM in one language + fine-tuning or continued training or zero-shot on the target language
+- Cross-lingual transfer: pre-trained multilingual LLM + fine-tuning or continued training or zero-shot on the target language, variant: pre-trained monolingual LMM in one language + fine-tuning or continued training or zero-shot on the target language
 - Prompting: ask a model